Void (astronomy): Expansion

-Gravitational theories
+Gravity in voids

-The abundance of voids, particularly when combined with the abundance of clusters of galaxies, is a promising method for precision tests of deviations from general relativity on large scales and in low-density regions.
+The abundance of voids, particularly when combined with the abundance of clusters of galaxies, is a promising method for precise tests of deviations from general relativity on large scales and in low-density regions.

+In the context of the standard general-relativistic cosmological model, the Lambda-CDM model, in which the Universe is on average expanding, the spatial curvature in a void will typically be negative, and the gravitational effect at the centre of the void can be thought of as effectively antigravitational.
+Test particles near the centre of the void, a hill of gravitational potential instead of a well, will tend to move away from the void centre and away from each other rather than towards the void centre.
+This effective antigravity occurs in the standard homogeneous, isotropic cosmological models because average regions of space have a positive density, while voids' lower (though still positive) densities imply that they expand faster than the average expansion, and thus can be interpreted as showing an effective antigravity.
+(Similarly on much larger scales, the cosmological constant is sometimes described as antigravity.)

-The insides of voids often seem to adhere to cosmological parameters which differ from those of the known universe.
-It is because of this unique feature that cosmic voids are useful laboratories to study the effects that gravitational clustering and growth rates have on local galaxies and structure when the cosmological parameters have different values from the outside universe.
+The insides of voids are often modelled as a small-scale, homogeneous, isotropic, spatially bounded, cosmological model with cosmological parameters that differ from those of the large-scale no-boundary model.
+With this approximation, cosmic voids are useful laboratories to study the effects that gravitational clustering and growth rates have on local galaxies and structure when the cosmological parameters have different values from the outside universe.
 Due to the observation that larger voids predominantly remain in a linear regime, with most structures within exhibiting spherical symmetry in the underdense environment; that is, the underdensity leads to near-negligible particle-particle gravitational interactions that would otherwise occur in a region of normal galactic density.
 Testing models for voids can be performed with very high accuracy.
 The cosmological parameters that differ in these voids are Ω_{m}, Ω_{Λ}, and H_{0}.